 Comment.
 Section 613.110 restates and broadens former Section 11526 to allow telephonic or other appropriate means of voting.
 An agency member is not qualified to vote as a presiding officer in an adjudicative proceeding if the agency member did not hear the evidence.
-Section 643.120(d)(3).
+Section 643.110(d)(3).
+This section is subject to a contrary statute applicable to an agency or proceeding.
+Section 612.140 (contrary express statute controls).
+See, e.g., Water Code Section 183 (State Water Board in person vote).

 It should be noted that under the Open Meeting Law deliberations on a decision to be reached based on evidence introduced in an adjudicative proceeding may be made in closed session.
 Section 11126(d).
 See also Section 610.280 ("agency member" defined).